AlmuhannadK/Backend-Exercise/README.md

 ### Entity-to-DTO Mapping with MapStruct

-- Use MapStruct to simplify the conversion between entity models and DTOs to ensure automatic handling of conversion
+- Use MapStruct to simplify conversion between entity models and DTOs

 ### Logging Capabilities